binkley/homebrewery-files/witch.md

 The Crone Calling is wisdom sharpened into dread.
 She speaks with spirits, curses the arrogant, and sees paths others fear to tread.
 Even other witches keep their distance, for her Borrowing and baleful gaze unsettle all.
 The Crone is not cruelty for its own sake, but she ensures that fear teaches where gentler lessons fail.

+\page

 Playing a Crone Witch often means carrying the weight of difficult choices.
 You may be asked to risk your body and mind in Borrowing, to step beyond the mortal frame for answers others cannot reach.
 You wield magic that unnerves allies as much as enemies, and your power makes you a figure of awe or suspicion.
 The Crone thrives when played with care for her limits as well as her strengths.

 #### Level 3: Dark Intuition

 Your magic knowledge or commanding presence borders on the supernatural.

 You gain proficiency in your choice of the _Arcana_ or _Intimidation_ skill.
-If you are already proficient in the chosen skill, you gain **expertise** and double your proficiency bonus for any ability check using that skill.
+If you are already proficient in the chosen skill, you gain **expertise** and double your proficiency bonus for any ability check you make using that skill.

-\page

 #### Level 3: Crone Spells